 Businesses managing complex trading agreements face several hurdles that are difficult to overcome entirely when using manual processes and spreadsheets.
 Lack of transparency, inaccuracy and limited control of rebate accounting processes is common and the ramifications of these can have a damaging effect on profit, compliance, cash flow and business growth.

-For retailers, wholesalers and large buying groups, solving these issues to ensure receipt of the correct amount of rebate income and achievement of mutual trading goals is critical.
-So what are the common pitfalls of rebate management and how can they be avoided?
+Solving these rebate accounting issues for retailers, wholesalers and large buying groups, is critical to ensure receipt of the correct amount of rebate income and achievement of mutual trading goals.
+So, what are the common rebate accounting mistakes and how can they be avoided?

 For efficient rebate accounting, the definition of each contract should be clear across all the relevant departments in your organisation — finance, buying and sales.